 SUNRISE-3 is designed to evaluate bemnifosbuvir as monotherapy (primary analysis) but is also exploring the effect of combination therapy in a smaller sub-set of patients who receive an antiviral drug along with bemnifosbuvir (secondary analysis).
 The trial consists of two populations derived from the type of standard of care ("SOC") received: 1) "supportive care population" (those patients who do not qualify for an approved antiviral treatment or where antivirals are not locally available) which will assess bemnifosbuvir given as monotherapy (primary analysis) and 2) "combination antiviral population" which will assess combination therapy if the SOC includes treatment with other compatible antiviral drugs against COVID-19 (secondary analysis).
-Patients are being randomized 1:1 to receive either bemnifosbuvir 550 mg BID plus locally available SOC for five days.
+Patients are being randomized 1:1 to receive either bemnifosbuvir 550 mg BID plus locally available SOC or placebo BID plus locally available SOC for five days.